raj03kumar/Data-Structures-and-Algorithm/README.md

 MIN HEAP AND MAX HEAP.
 ```
 ```
+1. HEAP-SORT: you already know

-1. HEAP-SORT: NOTE: If we have to pass vectors in functions then passing the reference to vector is good practice and consumes less time complexity.
+NOTE: If we have to pass vectors in functions then pass the reference to vector.
 ```
 ```
 2. HEAP-STL: In STL we have max heap implemented.
 It is known as priority queue.